Tyriq Withers: Early life and education

-Withers attended Florida State University where he was part of the 2017 Florida State Seminoles football team and played as a wide receiver.
-He graduated with degrees in Business and Marketing in May 2020.
-While at Florida State, Withers became a member of Alpha Phi Alpha.
+Withers attended Paxon School for Advanced Studies in Jacksonville, and attended Florida State University where he was part of the 2017 Florida State Seminoles football team and played as a wide receiver.
+He graduated with degrees in business and marketing in May 2020.
+While at Florida State, Withers became a member of Alpha Phi Alpha fraternity.

 Career

 Withers's first major role came in 2022 when he played one of the leading roles opposite George Wallace in "Rich Wigga, Poor Wigga", an episode of the semi-anthology series Atlanta.
 Withers also landed recurring roles in both The Game as Connor Tibbs and as Tim in Tell Me Lies.
 Withers co-starred in the I Know What You Did Last Summer sequel, alongside Chase Sui Wonders and Madelyn Cline, which was released in July 2025.
+That same year, he also starred in the supernatural horror film Him opposite Marlon Wayans.

+In 2026, Withers starred in the romance film Reminders of Him, an adaption of the Colleen Hoover novel of the same name.
+The film opened to mixed reviews from critics, however was successful in the box office.
+He is set to star in the Amazon MGM romantic comedy Love Love opposite Isabel May.
+He is also set to appear in the revenge flick Family Secrets alongside Eric Dane and Thomas Doherty.